-Dr. Jeffrey Featherstone joined the Ambler College of Temple University (now the School of Environmental Design) in September 2001 as the Director of the Center for Sustainable Communities, and Associate Professor of Planning in the Department of Community and Regional Planning (CRP).
+Dr. Jeffrey Featherstone joined the Ambler College of Temple University (now the School of Environmental Design) in September 2001 as the Director of the Center for Sustainable Communities.
+He also is a Professor in the Department of Community and Regional Planning (CRP).

-He was appointed Chair of the CRP department in October 2002 and has served in that capacity until August 2006.
+He was appointed Chair of the CRP department in October 2002 and served in that capacity until August 2006.
 The Department began offering undergraduate and graduate degree courses for the first time in Fall 2002.
-Dr. Featherstone's teaching expertise includes planning theory, planning law and administration, and environmental planning and politics.

 Dr. Featherstone, who specializes in water resources management and dispute resolution, served as a member of the Long's Peak Working Group in 1992, an advisory body to President-elect Bill Clinton on national water policy and sustainability.
 The group's final report, entitled: "America's Waters: A New Era of Sustainability," served as the starting point for the administration's policy and regulatory agenda.